inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 The list \[1,1,1,1] is returned indicating that there are 4 partitions.

 `Step 3` Apply a more complex function.
-Since the partitions are not a python lists, you can't use len but you can loop through the rows and count.
+This function will return the size of each partitions. <br>
+The partitions of objects of type = itertools.chain.
+They have no length, so the function loops throug the rows and counts them.
 ```python
 def apply_model_in_batch(partition):
     cnt = 0